adonisjs/v6-docs/content/docs/concepts/adonisrc_file.md

 ```

 ## commandsAliases
-A key-value pair of command aliases.
+A key-value pairs of command aliases.
 This is usually to help you create memorable aliases for the commands that are harder to type or remember.

 See also: [Creating command aliases](../ace/introduction.md#creating-command-aliases)